today and for the future.

 Kathy Hall (Vice President & Secretary)

 Kathy retired from Scotiabank in 2016 after 40 years of service.
 Her last position was Vice President, Program Management Business Services Centres.
 Prior to that, she was Vice President, Shared Services Human Resources.
 During her time with Scotiabank, she was involved in a number of areas including retail sales & service, branch support, audit, project management, integration activities and general management.
 Kathy has a BA from the University of Toronto.

 Kathy believes our children, families and our communities are what make this a great society.
 She knows that Macaulay is doing important work to help families succeed.
 As a member of the board, Kathy hopes to make a contribution to the success of Macaulay.

 Reema Ibrahim (Treasurer)

-Reema is a senior manager at Deloitte in the Assurance and Advisory group.
+Reema is a Partner in KPMG’s Risk Consulting practice.
 She is a chartered professional accountant, with a Masters from the University of Waterloo.
 Reema was captivated by Macaulay’s objectives and focus on children and after hearing about the organization’s programs, she chose to join the board and finance committee to offer her expertise in business and accounting.
-Reema believes that investing in our children today is essential as the experiences we provide a child at a young age shapes who they are and who they will be.
+Reema believes that investing in our children today is essential as the experiences we provide a child at a young age shapes who they are and who they will become.
 That is why she is proud to be part of the Macaulay family.